Differentiability of quadratic BSDEs generated by continuous martingales: The Markov property of FBSDEs

-then the process $(X_s^{t,x})_{s\in [t,T]}$ itself is a strong Markov process. \end{itemize} \end{prop} Note that in \cite{AnkirchnerImkellerDosReis1, AnkirchnerImkellerDosReis2, ElKarouiPengQuenez} the martingale considered is a standard Brownian motion so that situation $ii)$ of the proposition above applies.
-In fact this case presents at least two major advantages, firstly the process $X$ is a Markov process itself and secondly the quadratic variation of $M$ is deterministic.
+Note that in \cite{AnkirchnerImkellerDosReis1,AnkirchnerImkellerDosReis2,ElKarouiPengQuenez} the martingale considered is a standard Brownian motion so that situation (ii) of Proposition 3.1 applies.
+In fact, this case presents at least two major advantages; first, the process $X$ is a Markov process itself and second, the quadratic variation of $M$ is deterministic.

 This section is organized as follows.
-We first prove in Proposition \ref{MarkovpropertyLip} that the solution of a Lipschitz BSDEs associated to a forward SDE of the form \eqref{SDEbis} is already determined by the solution $X^{t,x,m}$ of \eqref{SDEbis} and the Markov process $M^{t,m}$.
+We first prove in Proposition \ref{MarkovpropertyLip} that the solution of a Lipschitz BSDE associated to a forward SDE of the form~(\ref{SDEbis}) is already determined by the solution $X^{t,x,m}$ of (\ref{SDEbis}) and the Markov process $M^{t,m}$.
 In Theorem \ref{theorem:Markovproperty} we then extend this result to quadratic BSDEs.